The Return......

 The Return…… (full title The Return of the Darkness and Evil) is the second studio album by Swedish extreme metal band Bathory.
 It was released on 27 May 1985, through Black Mark in Sweden and Combat Records in the US.
 The Return…… had a significant influence on developing the black metal and death metal genres.

-Background
+Background and recording

 Quorthon explained the album title as such: "We wanted people to just read out The Return…… – as in a second album or a follow-up – and then flip the album over to look for a tracking list.
 Not finding one, what they got was this apocalyptic poem with the song titles woven into it.
 Only after listening through the album to the end would you get the full title of the album, The Return of the Darkness and Evil".
+The initial bassist, Andreas Johansson, was let go during the recording sessions, as Quorthon found him doing speed.
+Quorthon played the rest of the basslines himself.

+One of the songs from the album, Born for Burning, was a reworked version of one of the earliest Bathory songs, Live in Sin.

 Music

 The staff of Invisible Oranges described the sound on The Return as "100% pure Venom worship, with everything from lyrics to riffs to titles swiped in part to make up the whole of the contents."